-Viewing a property can be one of the most exciting parts when you wish to make a house your home.
-Many Londoners make a decision to snap up a house in 33 minutes according to insurance provider Aviva.
-In a short period of time, it is essential to maximise the supposed 33 minutes it takes to view a property.
+Viewing a property can be one of the most exciting parts of purchasing a home.
+Many Londoners decide to snap up a house in 33 minutes according to insurance provider Aviva.
+However, you must scrutinise the house before owning the keys to the front door.

 When viewing a property, it is best to have as much information as possible before you begin the process.
 It may be a good idea to see what the current market for house prices in the area looks like as well as checking local schools and crime statistics.
 Are there good transport links, pubs and restaurants and a corner shop to pick up a newspaper one weekend morning?

-Make use of all your senses when viewing a property and keep your ears open for noise in the area if particularly close to the over ground or tube stations.
+Make use of all your senses when viewing a property and keep your ears open for noise in the area if particularly close to the overground or tube stations.

-Room for improvement
+3. Identify opportunities for improvement

-Grill the agent
+5. Grill the estate agent

 Ask the agent everything there is to know about the property and do not shy away from asking too many questions.
-Ask whether there have been other viewings, offers and whether the asking price is negotiable.
+Ask whether there have been other viewings, offers, and whether the asking price is negotiable.
 Double check if the property is leasehold, freehold or a listed building.

-Check the exterior thoroughly
+6. Check the exterior thoroughly

-The exterior of a property is your first impression so why not arrive a few minutes early to inspect parking facilities, the roof, walls, gutter, brickwork and the windows and its frames.
+The exterior of a property is your first impression, so why not arrive a few minutes early to inspect parking facilities, the roof, walls, gutter, brickwork and the windows and its frames.

 - Where is the fuse box?